salesforcecli/plugin-packaging/DEVELOPING.md

 1. Build and lint the code: `yarn build`
 1. Create a branch off main for new work: `git checkout -b <branch_name>` _Suggestion: use branch_name format of initials/work-title_.
 For external contributors, please fork the main branch of the repo instead and PR the fork to the main branch.
 1. Make code changes and build: `yarn build`
-1. Run changed commands: `./bin/dev force:package:beta:create -h`
+1. Run changed commands: e.g., `./bin/dev.js package:create -h`
 1. Write tests and run: `yarn test` (unit) and/or `yarn test:nuts` (NUTs)
 1. Show all changed files: `git status`
 1. Add all files to staging: `git add .`